From hiking to biking, from shopping to star-gazing, this small town has a lot to offer…

 Moffat was the first ‘Walkers are Welcome’ town and there are plenty of way-marked walks to enjoy.
 Whether you want to take a short stroll alongside the river or spend a day hiking, Moffat makes for a memorable walking holiday.
 And when you stay at Queensberry House, it’s all on your doorstep.
 The surrounding Moffat hills, renowned for their heather blossom, are a haven for walkers of all abilities.
 The clean Scottish air, spectacular scenery and timeless beauty is awe-inspiring.

-Where else will you find Scotland’s narrowest street (Syme Street) and its shortest street (Chapel Street), where there is just one house.
+Where else will you find Scotland’s narrowest street (Syme Street)?
 And there’s also the added novelty of a full-size model spitfire in a regular garden.

 Some of the best motorcycling routes are right here in Dumfries and Galloway – and Moffat sits amongst it all.
 There are hundreds of miles of quiet, open roads often with good line of sight, jaw-dropping dramatic scenery and plenty of pit stops.
 Get up close to Scotland’s fascinating history and seek out its curious landmarks and place names.
 Motorcyclists in the know come from all over the world to this hidden gem.